Sir Richard Reynell, 1st Baronet: Judge

 On Essex's recommendation, Reynell was made a judge of the Court of King's Bench (Ireland) in 1674.
 Essex praised him as one of the two best judges in Ireland.
 On the return of James Butler, 1st Duke of Ormonde to the Lord Lieutenancy in 1677, Essex before departing for England recommended Reynell to him as one of the few Irish judges who was a man of learning and was neither too old nor too frail to perform his duties effectively.
 Ormonde agreed: and as John Bysse, the Chief Baron of the Irish Exchequer was old and in failing health, the Duke proposed that he should be persuaded to retire and that Reynell should replace him.
 However, the anti-Catholic hysteria engendered by the Popish Plot was then at its height and Reynell's tolerant attitude to Catholics told against him; nor, despite his aristocratic background, did he have much influence at Whitehall.
 When Bysse died in 1680 Charles II chose Henry Hene to replace him.
 Reynell was however made a baronet (which was not a common honour for an Irish judge at the time) in 1678, and a member of the Privy Council of Ireland in 1682.

-Despite his alleged Catholic sympathies, he was unacceptable as a judge to King James II.
+Despite his alleged Catholic sympathies, he was unacceptable as a judge to King James II, who succeeded his brother in 1685.
 He was dismissed from the Bench in 1686; some said that the true reason for this was that his wealth and independence of mind had earned him the enmity of the new Lord Deputy, Tyrconnell.
 With little to keep him in Ireland (his wife had died some years earlier), he returned to England and remained there until after the Glorious Revolution of 1688.
 He was elected to the post-Revolution Parliament as member for the family borough of Ashburton in 1690, his elder brother Sir Thomas Reynell having stood down as MP to accommodate him.
 He was active on several committees, especially those which dealt with Irish affairs.
 Thomas Osborne, 1st Duke of Leeds, the effective leader of the new administration, regarded him as a reliable Government supporter.